 The workshop reviewed the paper VTS 38/10/3/1 (previously submitted by Australia) that identified a framework that could contribute to the work of the Committee in progressing Task 3.3.1.

-IALA held a workshop on Human Factors and Ergonomics in October, 2015 in Gothenburg, Sweden to provide further information to the Working Group.
+IALA held a workshop on Human Factors and Ergonomics in October 2015 in Gothenburg, Sweden to provide further information to the Working Group.

 This document reflects on the results of that workshop and how those results might alter a framework for Guidance on Human Factors and Ergonomics in VTS.